 Every spring, the Texas Hill Country blooms into a colorful cascade of delicate Bluebonnets, Indian Paintbrushes and Indian Blankets, as wildflowers blanket the meadows, fields and valleys near Austin.
-Bring your camera, and your sense of wonder, as you scout out these spectacular wildflowers in and around Austin.
+Bring your camera, and your sense of wonder, as you scout out these top 10 spots for spectacular wildflowers in and around Austin.

 1. There’s no time like springtime to visit the Lady Bird Johnson Wildflower Center in southwest Austin.
 The Center displays 800 native Texas plant species (including bluebonnets and other wildflowers) in gardens, meadows and nature trails.
 Visitors can also explore the family garden, dine in the cafe, buy souvenirs at the gift shop and more.

 2. Just south of downtown, on South Congress Avenue, is the beautiful St. Edward's University.
 Head to the campus grounds for lovely fields of bluebonnets.
 One of the best fields is located on the corner of St. Edwards and University Loop Drive.

 3. Located just 13 miles southeast of downtown, McKinney Falls State Park offers 726 acres of hiking and cycling trails, playgrounds, picnic areas, a campground and beautiful swathes of bluebonnets.

 4. About 20 miles north of downtown, Brushy Creek Lake Park in Cedar Park is a 90-acre oasis with nature trails, a 38-acre lake and scenic picnic areas.
 Bring a lunch to enjoy alfresco, and then stroll around the park to see the wildflowers on display.